coldbox-modules/cbsecurity/readme.md

 ### How does validation happen?

 How does the interceptor know a user doesn't have access?
-Well, here is where you register a Validator CFC (`validator` setting) with the interceptor that implements two validation functions: `ruleValidator() and annotationValidator()`.
+Well, here is where you register a Validator CFC (`validator` setting) with `cbsecurity` that implements two validation functions: `ruleValidator() and annotationValidator()`.

 > **Info** You can find an interface for these methods in `cbsecurity.interfaces.ISecurityValidator`

-The validator's job is to tell back to the firewall if they are allowed access and if they don't, what type of validation they broke: **authentication** or **authorization**.
+The validator's job is to tell back to the firewall if they are allowed access and if they don't, what type of validation they broke: **authentication** or **authorization** or just plainly **block** the request.

 > `Authentication` is when a user is NOT logged in